ParsaD23/ParsaD23/README.md

 ### About me:

 - :computer: **Data Scientist** at Avanade
-- :briefcase: 2+ years of experience, working on Time Series Forecasting, Classification, and Object Detection models
+- :briefcase: 3 YoE in the consulting industry, working on Computer Vision, Time Series Forecasting, Constraint Programming and LLMs
 - :racing_car: Passionate about **AI** and **Motorsports**!
 - :man_technologist: Most of my projects are available on my **[GitHub](https://github.com/ParsaD23)**
 - :e-mail: Reach me at **[dinoco.parsa23@gmail.com](mailto:dinoco.parsa23@gmail.com)**